matheushnascimento/Gatos/readme.md

-# Blog de Gatos
+# Cat Blog

-Este é um projeto didático centrado na criação de um blog sobre gatos, explorando o uso de HTML/CSS Grid para estruturação de páginas.
+This is a didactic project centered on creating a blog 'bout cats, exploring the use of HTML/CSS Grid to structure pages.

-## Objetivo
+## Objective

 O objetivo deste projeto é proporcionar uma atividade prática para aprender sobre Grid Layout em CSS, implementando um layout responsivo para um blog de gatos.

-## Estrutura do Projeto
+This project's objective is to provide a practical activity to learn'bout grid layout in CSS, implementing a responsive layout for a cat blog.

+## Project structure

-- `index.html`: Página inicial do blog
+- `index.html`: blog initial page
-- `styles.css`: Arquivo CSS para estilização
+- `styles.css`: CSS file for styling

-## Conteúdo
+## Content

-O projeto inclui:

-- Página inicial com um artigo sobre gatos
+The project includes:

+- Home page with a blog about cats
-- Links para outros artigos
+- Links for other articles
-- Estruturação utilizando Grid em HTML/CSS
+- Structure using HTML/CSS grid layout